About

 Learn more about my background and some of the motivation for this project.
 If any of this resonates, let's stay in touch.

-You can find the full story of how we got to where we are now below, but if you are in a hurry, here are two actions you can take to help keep the conversation going:
+You can find the full story of how we got to where we are now below, but if you are in a hurry, signing up for the newsletter is the quickest way to keep the conversation going.

 OK, now on with our story: